Dr Daniel Powell

 Pragmatic evaluation of methods for retrieving unpublished information on comparator interventions in a systematic review of smoking cessation trialsPsychology & HealthContributions to Journals: Articles

 Public acceptability of non-pharmaceutical interventions to control a pandemic in the United Kingdom: a discrete choice experimentBMJ Open, vol. 12, no. 3, e054155Contributions to Journals: Articles

 Delivering brief physical activity interventions in primary care: a systematic review of the prevalence, and factors associated with delivery, receipt, and patient receptivityThe British Journal of General Practice, vol. 72, no. 716, pp. e209-e216Contributions to Journals: Review articles

-Performance-Related Pay and Objective Measures of Health after Correcting for Sample SelectionWorking Papers and Discussion Papers: Discussion Papers
+Performance-Related Pay and Objective Measures of Health after Correcting for Sample SelectionWorking Papers: Discussion Papers